turnhex/turnhex/README.md

-# 🏄‍♂️ TurnHex

-**`(Hacker/Content Creator)`**
+#TurnHex

 I'm a self-taught hacker and cybersecurity enthusiast, building and breaking the digital world one step at a time.
-From ethical hacking to real-world security solutions, I create content to share my journey with fellow hackers and developers.
-All projects are crafted from scratch, from planning and testing, to executing solutions that enhance security.
-I also run my YouTube channel "[TurnHex][youtube]" where I share tutorials, hacking challenges, and security tips with a growing community.

 ---